Image | Instagram

 Since then, examples of wig-wearing can be found in the histories of all parts of the world.
 Reasons ranged from practicality to fashion and differed according to regions.

-Yes, many black women still wear wigs for those two aforementioned reasons and many now wear them because it's fun.
+Many black women still wear wigs for those two aforementioned reasons and many now wear them because it's fun.
 Regardless of the 'why', it ultimately boils down to the phrase "because they can".
 Hair is a form of self-expression.
 Whether it's a form of political activism or a way to elevate your outfit, hair styling and wig-wearing are a way to show the world who you are; something that has been celebrated widely within black communities.
 It shouldn't need a lengthy explanation.
-But when it comes to communities outside of this, they often (wrongly) assume that a black woman wearing wigs, weaves and extensions means she hates her natural hair and it's constantly questioned.
-When white women and non-black women of colour do it, it's rarely looked at twice.
+But when it comes to communities outside of this, they often (wrongly) assume that a black woman wearing wigs, weaves and extensions means she wants to cover up her natural hair and it's constantly questioned.

 Take Beyonce for instance, for years questions have circulated around her hair: is she bald?
 Is her hair real?
 Is she natural?
 Why does she hide her real hair?
 All she was doing was using her hair as another way to express herself and her creativity.
-However, her white counterparts were not questioned on their hairstyles in the same manner.
+However, her counterparts were not questioned on their hairstyles in the same manner.
 Keira Knightley for example has been wearing wigs for over a decade!

 Will There Ever Be An End To Cultural Appropriation?